February 27, 2026 (1mo ago) — last updated March 9, 2026 (1mo ago)

 • Standard Request: "Please draft the social media posts for next week's launch."

-• Rapport‑Building Request: “Your last campaign was fantastic—could you draft the social posts for next week?
-Let me know if you need background info.”
+• Rapport-Building Request: "Your creative approach on the last campaign was fantastic!
+I'm really excited to see your ideas for next week's launch—could you please draft the social media posts?
+Let me know if you need any background info from me."

-That small reframing treats the task as a collaborative invitation and empowers them to bring their best ideas to the table.
-It reinforces mutual respect with every interaction.
-These little efforts add up, building a strong foundation of trust.
+That small shift reframes a simple request as an act of trust and appreciation.
+It acknowledges their past work and empowers them to bring their best ideas to the table, strengthening the relationship with every single interaction.
+These little efforts add up over time, building a strong foundation of mutual respect.

 Building Rapport Inclusively with Neurodivergent Colleagues

-Real rapport isn’t a one‑size‑fits‑all formula.
-It’s about an environment where everyone feels seen, understood, and respected.
-For neurodivergent colleagues, including many with ADHD, this often means prioritizing clarity, directness, and a straightforward approach to communication.
+Real rapport isn't a one-size-fits-all formula.
+It’s about creating an environment where everyone feels genuinely seen, understood, and respected.
+When it comes to neurodivergent colleagues, including those with ADHD, this often means leaning into clarity, directness, and an appreciation for different communication styles.

-Some common advice on rapport—like relying on subtle body language or endless small talk—can actually create barriers.
-A direct, transparent approach can build trust more effectively.
-Move beyond old assumptions about engagement and meet people where they are.
+Some of the most common advice on rapport—like reading subtle body language or making endless small talk—can actually create barriers.
+For many neurodivergent people, a direct and transparent approach builds trust much more effectively.
+It’s time to move past our old assumptions about what engagement should look like.

 Adjusting Your Communication Style

-Small, intentional shifts can make a big difference.
-The goal is to cut ambiguity and foster psychological safety—the groundwork for authentic connection.
+Small, intentional shifts in how you communicate can make a world of difference.
+The real goal here is to cut down on ambiguity and create psychological safety.
+That’s the foundation for any authentic connection.

-• Put It in Writing: Following up a quick chat with a written summary creates a concrete record that’s especially helpful for ADHD readers.
+• Put It in Writing: Following up a quick chat with a written summary in an email or message is a game-changer.
+It creates a concrete record that can be checked later, which is especially helpful for anyone managing ADHD.
 We cover more on this in our guide to task management for ADHD.

-• Offer Flexibility in Meetings: Some people find constant eye contact exhausting.
-Offering camera‑off options shows you value comfort and focus over outdated rules.
+• Offer Flexibility in Meetings: For some people, maintaining constant eye contact or keeping a camera on during a video call is incredibly draining.
+Offering camera-off options shows you care more about their comfort and focus than about outdated rules.

 Reinterpreting Social Cues

-When you choose clarity over ambiguity and flexibility over rigidity, you build a workplace where everyone can connect on their own terms.
-This mindful approach strengthens individual relationships and creates a more inclusive, innovative, and productive culture for the whole team.
+When you consciously choose clarity over ambiguity and flexibility over rigid norms, you build a workplace where everyone has room to connect on their own terms.
+This mindful approach doesn’t just foster stronger individual relationships—it builds a more inclusive, innovative, and productive culture for the whole team.

 Using Technology to Strengthen Human Connection